Preetamk97/Java-Notes/24-Java-Methods.md

 // Important Difference Between Argument and String.
 //*************************************************
-// The values that are declared within a function when the function is called are known as an argument.
-Whereas, the variables that are defined when the function is declared are known as a parameter.
+// The values that are declared within a function when the function is called are known as an arguments.
+Wherease, the variables that are defined when the function is declared are known as a parameters.
 ```